 Each of the directors has served continuously as a director since the date he was first elected or appointed.
-The present term of each director will expire immediately prior to the election of directors at the next Annual Meeting of Shareholders, which is scheduled to be held on August 7, 2014.
+The present term of each director will expire immediately prior to the election of directors at the next Annual Meeting of Shareholders, which is scheduled to be held on August 7, 2015.

-Name Principal Occupation during the five preceding years Director Since Number of Common Shares held as at March 31, 2014 Paule Doré (1) Québec, Canada Corporate Director.
-From 2006 to 2009, Special Advisor to the Founder and Executive Chairman of the Board of CGI Group Inc. (provider of end-to-end IT and business process services).
+Name Principal Occupation during the five preceding years Director Since Number of Common Shares held as at March 31, 2015 Paule Doré (1) Québec, Canada Corporate Director.
+From 2006 to 2009, Special Advisor to the Founder and Executive Chairman of the Board of CGI Group Inc. Up to February 2006, Executive Vice-President and Chief Corporate Officer of CGI Group Inc. (provider of end-to-end IT and business process services).
 2010 17,000 (3) Jean-Louis Fontaine (1) Québec, Canada Vice-Chairman of the Board and director, Bombardier Inc. (diversified manufacturer of transportation equipment).
-1990 48,000 (4) Gilles Labbé Québec, Canada President and Chief Executive Officer, Héroux- Devtek 1985 3,907,238 (5) Louis Morin (2) Québec, Canada Since June 2010, President of Busrel Inc., North-American supplier of promotional items.
+1990 48,000 (4) Gilles Labbé Québec, Canada President and Chief Executive Officer, Héroux-Devtek.
+1985 3,592,238 (5) Louis Morin (2) Québec, Canada Since June 2010, President of Busrel Inc., North-American supplier of promotional items.
 Up to March 31, 2009, Vice-President and Chief Financial Officer of Quebecor Inc. (Quebecor is one of Canada's largest media companies).
 2008 20,000 James J. Morris (2) Washington, U.S.A.
 Corporate Director and consultant.
-2013 10,000 Réal Raymond (1) Québec, Canada Corporate Director and Chairman of the Board of Héroux-Devtek.
-2010 17,000 Brian A. Robbins (2) Ontario, Canada President and Chief Executive Officer, Exco Technologies Limited (supplier of moulded and extruded parts for the automotive and industrial markets).
-2000 40,000 (6)
+Up to December 31, 2006, Vice President Engineering and Manufacturing for Boeing Commercial Airplanes.
+2013 20,000